tshadz/tshadz/README.md

 **More things:**
 - 🔭 I’m currently studying web development
 - 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on react projects
 - 🤔 I’m looking for help with CSS, it's crazy
 - 📫 How to reach me: thais.sombra@hotmail.com
 - 💤 Boring fact: I am a chemical engineer with 6 years of experience in process mapping, continuous improvement and customer service